-Dr. Hightower started his career with the Cherokee County School District as a teacher at E.T.
+Dr. Hightower started his career with CCSD as a teacher at E.T.
 Booth Middle School.
-After nine years in the classroom, he advanced to serve as Assistant Principal and then Principal.
-In 2003, Dr. Hightower was named Director in the School District’s Office of School Operations, and he held that post for eight years.
-Dr. Hightower in 2011 was tapped to lead the Office of School Operations as its Assistant Superintendent, and in 2013 was appointed the School District’s Deputy Superintendent.
-The Cherokee County School Board in December 2015 unanimously approved Dr. Hightower as the School District’s next Superintendent of Schools.
+After nine years in the classroom, he served as an Assistant Principal, Principal, Director of School Operations, Assistant Superintendent of School Operations, and in 2013, advanced to Deputy Superintendent.
+The Cherokee County School Board in December 2015 unanimously approved Dr. Hightower as CCSD’s next Superintendent of Schools.

 A 1983 graduate of Reinhardt College (A.A., Liberal Arts), Dr. Hightower continued his education at Kennesaw State University (B.S., Education, 7-12), North Georgia College & State University (M.Ed., Education, 7-12), Georgia State University (Ed.S., Education, 4-8) and Samford University (Ed.D., Educational Leadership).